MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 If you don't specify default values, nothing will be displayed for the variables.
 You can also specify the values for variables:

 - When sending email invitations.
-- When uploading contacts from a CSV file.
+- When importing contacts from a CSV file.
 - When configuring a flow.

 ### Specify values when sending email invitations

-You can specify default values for the variables by opening the **Customization** pane from the right-side of the page, and selecting **Survey variables**.
-In the **Variables** panel, specify the default values for the required variables.
+You can specify default values for the variables by opening the **Customization** pane from the right-side of the page, and selecting **Personalization**.
+In the **Personalization** panel, specify the default values for the required variables.

-### Specify values when uploading contacts from a CSV file
+### Specify values when importing contacts from a CSV file

-You can specify values for the variables when uploading contacts from a CSV file.
+You can specify values for the variables when importing contacts from a CSV file.
 This allows you to personalize the survey as well as the survey invitation emails sent to your recipients.
-If a default value is specified for a variable in the **Variables** panel, the default value is overwritten with the value specified in the CSV file.
+If a default value is specified for a variable in the **Personalization** panel, the default value is overwritten with the value specified in the CSV file.
 In you don't specify a variable's value in the CSV file, the default variable value is used.

 Consider the following scenario.

 Grace is a product manager at Contoso Ltd. and she collects quarterly feedback from customers.
 She uses a CSV file containing customers’ names, the product they use, and the product version.
 Grace has created variables for product and its version and used them in the survey and the email.
 She can specify the values for the variables as per the customers in the CSV file.
 When she sends the invitation email, the survey and email are personalized as per the recipient.

-For information on how to upload contacts from a CSV file, see [Upload contacts from a CSV file](send-survey-email.md#upload-contacts-from-a-csv-file).
+For information on how to import contacts from a CSV file, see [Import contacts from a CSV file](send-survey-email.md#import-contacts-from-a-csv-file).

 ### Specify values in a flow